blackholeofuniverse/kozeki/README.md

 ## Troubleshooting

-- Ensure the bot has the correct permissions in your server
+- Ensure the bot has the correct permissions in your server, especially the "View Audit Log" permission
 - Verify that your bot token is correctly set in the `.env` file
+- Make sure the LOG_CHANNEL_ID in your `.env` file is a valid channel ID from the server where you're using the bot
+- If you see "Log channel does not belong to this guild" error, check that you're using the correct channel ID for the current server
 - Check that the bot's role is positioned higher than the roles of users you want to moderate

 ## Detailed Documentation